-(i) before the date of the enactment of the Uruguay Round Agreements Act, if the source country of the restored work is an eligible country on such date, or

-(ii) before the date on which the source country of the restored work becomes an eligible country, if that country is not an eligible country on such date of enactment,

-(B) In the absence of an agreement between the parties, the amount of such compensation shall be determined by an action in United States district court, and shall reflect any harm to the actual or potential market for or value of the restored work from the reliance party's continued exploitation of the work, as well as compensation for the relative contributions of expression of the author of the restored work and the reliance party to the derivative work.

-(4) Commencement of infringement for re-LIANCE PARTIES.-For purposes of section 412, in the case of reliance parties, infringement shall be deemed to have commenced before registration when acts which would have constituted infringement had the restored work been subject to copyright were commenced before the date of restoration.

-(e) NOTICES OF INTENT TO ENFORCE A RESTORED COPYRIGHT.-

-- (1) NOTICES OF INTENT FILED WITH THE COPY-RIGHT OFFICE.-(A)(i) A notice of intent filed with the Copyright Office to enforce a restored copyright shall be signed by the owner of the restored copyright or the owner of an exclusive right therein, who files the notice under subsection (d)(2)(A)(i) (hereafter in this paragraph referred to as the "owner", or by the owner's agent, shall identify the title of the restored work, and shall include an English translation of the title and any other alternative titles known to the owner by which the restored work may be identified, and an address and telephone number at which the owner may be contacted.
+- (3) EXISTING DERIVATIVE WORKS.-(A) In the case of a derivative work that is based upon a restored work and is created- - (i) before the date of the enactment of the Uruguay Round Agreements Act, if the source country of the restored work is an eligible country on such date, or - (ii) before the date on which the source country of the restored work becomes an eligible country, if that country is not an eligible country on such date of enactment, - a reliance party may continue to exploit that derivative work for the duration of the restored copyright if the reliance party pays to the owner of the restored copyright reasonable compensation for conduct which would be subject to a remedy for infringement but for the provisions of this paragraph. - (B) In the absence of an agreement between the parties, the amount of such compensation shall be determined by an action in United States district court, and shall reflect any harm to the actual or potential market for or value of the restored work from the reliance party's continued exploitation of the work, as well as compensation for the relative contributions of expression of the author of the restored work and the reliance party to the derivative work. - (4) COMMENCEMENT OF INFRINGEMENT FOR RELIANCE PARTIES.-For purposes of section 412, in the case of reliance parties, infringement shall be deemed to have commenced before registration when acts which would have constituted infringement had the restored work been subject to copyright were commenced before the date of restoration. - (e) NOTICES OF INTENT TO ENFORCE A RESTORED COPYRIGHT.- - (1) NOTICES OF INTENT FILED WITH THE COPY-RIGHT OFFICE.-(A)(i) A notice of intent filed with the Copyright Office to enforce a restored copyright shall be signed by the owner of the restored copyright or the owner of an exclusive right therein, who files the notice under subsection (d)(2)(A)(i) (hereafter in this paragraph referred to as the "owner"), or by the owner's agent, shall identify the title of the restored work, and shall include an English translation of the title and any other alternative titles known to the owner by which the restored work may be identified, and an address and telephone number at which the owner may be contacted.
 If the notice is signed by an agent, the agency relationship must have been constituted in a writing signed by the owner before the filing of the notice.
-The Copyright Office may specifically require in regulations other information to be included in the notice, but failure to provide such other information shall not invalidate the notice or be a basis for refusal to list the restored work in the Federal Register. - (ii) If a work in which copyright is restored has no formal title, it shall be described in the notice of intent in detail sufficient to identify - (iii) Minor errors or omissions may be corrected by further notice at any time after the notice of intent is filed.
-Notices of corrections for such minor errors or omissions shall be accepted after the period established in subsection (d)(2)(A)(i).
-Notices shall be published in the Federal Register pursuant to subparagraph (B).
+The Copyright Office may specifically require in regulations other information to be included in the notice, but failure to provide such other information shall not invalidate the notice or be a basis for refusal to list the restored work in the Federal Register.